simplyGits/magisterjs-authcode/README.md

 # magisterjs-authcode

 This package contains the authentication code used by [`magister.js`](https://github.com/simplyGits/MagisterJS).
-The code can be used by installing it with NPM or requested through HTTP.
+The code can be used by installing it with npm or requested through HTTP.

 `npm install @magisterjs/authcode`